SudoWodo/StochOptim/Documentation Template.md

    - decalre new methods if required to ensure correct working of the new optimizer. (there may be a situation where a new case may arrive which has not been handled before)
    - run the optimizer in a seperate function named `calloptimizer()`
    - return a standard list of values back to the `optimizers' local_wrapper()`.

+# How sopm works

+`sopm()` is meant for running multiple methods one after the other.
+It is built upon `global_wrapper()`which is called in a loop and than a final data frame is created which encompases the results of all the mehtods.  `sopm` is extremely useful for comparing methods easily.
+I caution that it is not an efficient way to run problems, even though it can be extremely helpful in deciding which method to apply to a class of problems.

+# Nested control list in sopm

+# Trace

+Trace is perhapes the only control parameter which has the most varied implementation and still present in nearly every single optimizer package.
+Because this the trace has to be customized for each method seperatly.
+For stochoptim it is decided that trace should have upto 5 levels.
+Each level decided how much informations is printed on the screen when the optimizer is running.
+Higher the level of trace higher the volume of information printed on screen.
+When the trace = 0 no information is printed and when it is 5 information is printed at each step.

+## Trace implementation for DEoptim:

+trace = 0 : no information is printed

+trace = 1 : the standard return list is printed

+trace = 2 : 25 % of information is printed

+trace = 3 : 50 % of informations is printed

+trace = 4 : 75 % of information is printed

+trace = 5 : 100% of the information is prined.

+# Testing the package

+The package has to tested for various features and errors.
+Features must be tested to see if they are working properly plus any new changes must not break the old features.
+The expected errors must also be tested to prevent any unwanted behaviour of the package.